mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 ## Overview and Objectives

 Learning to code is very similar to learning a new language - there is vocabulary, rules on how to structure 'sentences' and conjugate verbs - it can be difficult and frustrating, but also very rewarding!
-This first module will help you learn to think like a programmer and design a strategy for a project before you begin coding.
-Then, you will put this into practice, by building your first data-science project!
+This first module will help you learn to 'think like a programmer' and design a strategy for a project before you begin coding.
+Then, you will put this knowledge into practice, by building your first data-science project! &nbsp

 After successful completion of the module, learners will be able to: